bmeurer/benediktmeurer.de/_posts/2018-03-23-impact-of-polymorphism-on-component-based-frameworks-like-react.markdown

 ```

 You call `DOM.renderAll` to render a collection of components to a part of the DOM.
 This is oversimplified
 of course, but you get the concept.
-Also note that this code doesn't follow any of the security advises for dealing
+Also note that this code doesn't follow any of the security advice for dealing
 with HTML/DOM from JavaScript, so please don't take any inspiration here.

 The interesting code here is inside of `DOM.renderAll`, where we access the property `component.render` of different